 Hyperthermia - malignant; Hyperpyrexia - malignant; MH

 MH is inherited.
-Only one parent has to carry the disease for a child to inherit the condition.
+Only one parent has to carry the gene for the disease for a child to inherit the condition.

 It may occur with some other inherited muscle diseases, such as multiminicore myopathy and central core disease.

 Symptoms of MH include:

 - Dark brown urine (due to a muscle protein called myoglobin in the urine)

 - Muscle ache without an obvious cause, such as exercise or injury